Passing (sociology): Sexuality and gender

 The perception of an individual's sexual orientation is often based on their visual identity.
 The term visual identity refers to the expression of personal, social, and cultural identities through dress and appearance.
-In Visible Lesbians and Invisible Bisexuals: Appearance and Visual Identities Among Bisexual Women it is proposed that through the expression of a visual identity, others 'read' a person's appearance and make assumptions about their wider identity.
+In Visible Lesbians and Invisible Bisexuals: Appearance and Visual Identities Among Bisexual Women it is proposed that through the expression of a visual identity, others "read" a person's appearance and make assumptions about their wider identity.
 Therefore, visual identity is a prominent tool of non-verbal communication.
-The concept of passing is showcased in the research done by Jennifer Taub in her work Bisexual Women and Beauty Norms.
-Some participants in the study stated that they attempted to dress as what they perceived as heterosexual when partnered with a man while others stated that they tried to dress more like a 'lesbian'.
-This exemplifies how visual identities can greatly alter people's immediate assumptions of sexuality.
-Therefore, by presenting oneself as 'heterosexual' one is effectively 'passing'.
+The concept of passing is showcased in research by Jennifer Taub in her Bisexual Women and Beauty Norms.
+Some participants in the study stated that they attempted to dress as what they perceived as heterosexual when they partnered with a man, and others stated that they tried to dress more like a "lesbian."
+That exemplifies how visual identities can greatly alter people's immediate assumptions of sexuality.
+Therefore, presenting oneself as "heterosexual" is effectively "passing."

 Passing by sexual orientation occurs when an individual's perceived sexual orientation or sexuality differs from the sexuality or sexual orientation with which they identify.
-In the entry "Passing" for the glbtq Encyclopedia Project, Tina Gianoulis notes "the presumption of heterosexuality in most modern cultures," which in some parts of the world, such as the United States, may be effectively compulsory, "most gay men and lesbians in fact spend a great deal of their lives passing as straight even when they do not do so intentionally."
-The phrase "in the closet" may be used to describe an individual who is hiding or concealing their sexual orientation.
-In Passing: Identity and Interpretation in Sexuality, Race, and Religion, Maria Sanchez and Linda Schlossberg state "the dominant social order often implores gay people to stay in the closet (to pass)."
-Individuals may choose to remain "in the closet," or pass as heterosexual, for a variety of reasons.
-Examples of such reasons include a desire to maintain positive relationships with family and policies or requirements associated with employment.
-"Don't Ask, Don't Tell" was an example of a policy that required passing as heterosexual within the military or armed forces.
+In the entry "Passing" for the GLBTQ Encyclopedia Project, Tina Gianoulis notes "the presumption of heterosexuality in most modern cultures", which in some parts of the world, such as the United States, may be effectively compulsory, "most gay men and lesbians in fact spend a great deal of their lives passing as straight even when they do not do so intentionally."
+The phrase "in the closet" may be used to describe individual who hide or conceal their sexual orientation.
+In Passing: Identity and Interpretation in Sexuality, Race, and Religion, Maria Sanchez and Linda Schlossberg state that "the dominant social order often implores gay people to stay in the closet (to pass)."
+Individuals may choose to remain "in the closet" or to pass as heterosexual for a variety of reasons, including a desire to maintain positive relationships with family and policies or requirements associated with employment such as "Don't ask, don't tell", a policy that required passing as heterosexual within the military or armed forces.